ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Comparison Methods

-\begin{itemize} \item \textbf{BraVL~\cite{du2023decoding}:} BraVL employs multimodal learning to jointly model brain, visual, and linguistic features, maximizing intra- and inter-modality mutual information to improve consistency and data efficiency. \item \textbf{LSTM~\cite{hochreiter1997long}:} Long Short-Term Memory networks are leveraged to capture long-term temporal dependencies in sequential EEG data. \item \textbf{ConvNet~\cite{schirrmeister2017deep}:} A convolutional neural network designed for end-to-end EEG decoding, focusing on extracting spatial and spectral features directly from raw EEG signals. \item \textbf{Conformer~\cite{song2022eeg}:} This architecture combines convolutional neural networks with Transformer modules to extract both local and global dependencies in sequential EEG data. \item \textbf{DGCNN~\cite{song2018eeg}:} The Dynamical Graph CNN employs a learnable adjacency matrix along with Chebyshev filters to capture dynamic relationships in EEG data for emotion classification. \item \textbf{EEGNet~\cite{lawhern2018eegnet}:} A lightweight convolutional network that efficiently extracts temporal and spatial features from EEG signals, optimized for BCI applications. \item \textbf{MB2C~\cite{wei2024mb2c}:} The Multimodal Bidirectional Cycle Consistency framework utilizes dual-GAN architectures to generate and reconcile modality-specific features, effectively bridging the modality gap in zero-shot tasks, EEG classification, and image reconstruction. \item \textbf{NICE~\cite{song2023decoding}:} A self-supervised framework that learns image representations from EEG signals by incorporating attention modules to capture spatial correlations within brain activity. \item \textbf{ATM~\cite{li2024visual}:} The Adaptive Thinking Mapper projects neural signals into a shared subspace with CLIP embeddings via a two-stage EEG-to-image generation strategy, enabling zero-shot visual decoding and reconstruction. \item \textbf{CognitionCapturer (CogCap)~\cite{zhang2024cognitioncapturer}:} This unified framework enhances EEG signal representations by leveraging multimodal data and modality-specific expert encoders.
+\begin{itemize} \item \textbf{BraVL [IEEE TPAMI'2023]~\cite{du2023decoding}:} BraVL employs multimodal learning to jointly model brain, visual, and linguistic features, maximizing intra- and inter-modality mutual information to improve consistency and data efficiency. \item \textbf{LSTM~\cite{hochreiter1997long}:} Long Short-Term Memory networks are leveraged to capture long-term temporal dependencies in sequential EEG data. \item \textbf{ConvNet~\cite{schirrmeister2017deep}:} A convolutional neural network designed for end-to-end EEG decoding, focusing on extracting spatial and spectral features directly from raw EEG signals. \item \textbf{Conformer [IEEE TNSRE'2022]~\cite{song2022eeg}:} This architecture combines convolutional neural networks with Transformer modules to extract both local and global dependencies in sequential EEG data. \item \textbf{DGCNN [IEEE TAFFC'2018]~\cite{song2018eeg}:} The Dynamical Graph CNN employs a learnable adjacency matrix along with Chebyshev filters to capture dynamic relationships for EEG emotion classification. \item \textbf{EEGNet~\cite{lawhern2018eegnet}:} A lightweight convolutional network that efficiently extracts temporal and spatial features from EEG signals, optimized for BCI applications. \item \textbf{MB2C [ACM MM'2024]~\cite{wei2024mb2c}:} The Multimodal Bidirectional Cycle Consistency framework utilizes dual-GAN architectures to generate and reconcile modality-specific features, effectively bridging the modality gap in zero-shot tasks, EEG classification, and image reconstruction. \item \textbf{NICE [ICLR'2024]~\cite{song2023decoding}:} A self-supervised framework that learns image representations from EEG by incorporating attention modules to capture spatial correlations within brain activity. \item \textbf{ATM [NeurIPS'2024]~\cite{li2024visual}:} The Adaptive Thinking Mapper projects neural signals into a shared subspace with CLIP embeddings via a two-stage EEG-to-image generation strategy, enabling zero-shot visual decoding and reconstruction. \item \textbf{CognitionCapturer (CogCap) [AAAI'2025]~\cite{zhang2024cognitioncapturer}:} This unified framework enhances EEG signal representations by leveraging multimodal data and modality-specific expert encoders.
 It employs a diffusion prior to map EEG embeddings to the CLIP space, achieving high-fidelity reconstruction of visual stimuli without requiring fine-tuning. \end{itemize}

 These methods represent a diverse set of strategies for EEG decoding and visual reconstruction, against which ViEEG is rigorously benchmarked.